-On 1st August 1834 slavery was abolished in the British Empire, as the Slavery Abolition Act (1833) came into force.
+On 1st August 1834 slavery was abolished in most of the British Empire, as the Slavery Abolition Act (1833) came into force.
+(It only applied in India after the 1843 Indian Slavery Act.)

 There were many rationales used to support slavery.
 One common one was Aristotle’s theory of the “natural slave”.
 In the Politics, Aristotle said: